iruslani/Node-Express-MongoDB-React/README.md

 # Node-Express-MongoDB
-Simple app rest API with Node.js, Express.js and MongoDB.
+Simple example of rest API created with Node.js, Express.js and MongoDB.

 Require MongoDB installed on your machine.